Sitt al-Mulk: Regency

+Sitt al-Mulk used her personal slave woman and confidant Taqarrub as her personal agent of information.

 She also severely persecuted the Druze religion, which believed in al-Hakim's divinity.
 She succeeded in eliminating it entirely from Egypt, and restricting it to the mountains of Lebanon.
 She also worked to reduce tensions with the Byzantine Empire over the possession of Aleppo, but before negotiations could be completed, Sitt al-Mulk died of dysentery on 5 February 1023 at the age of fifty-two.